mikependon/RepoDB.NET/pages/cachers/classmappednamecache.md

 ---

 A cacher class for the class name mapping.
 Underneath, it uses the [ClassMapper](/mapper/classmapper) class to extract the results and caching it for future use.
 It provides a 2nd-layer caching for the library when it comes to the class name mapping extraction.
-As a result, the library is fast-enough when reusing the already extracted class mapped name on any execution.

 > Internally, this class is widely used within the library.